 Common syntactic formats are necessary for one system to read data from another.
 To perform compatible operations on the data, the systems must also agree on the semantics.
-For over forty years, researchers and developers have proposed methods for specifying and using semantics to support interoperability.
-To emphasize the community of people and projects, this web page lists the documents they produced in roughly chronological order.
-The comments show the narrative thread that connects them.
+For over fifty years, researchers and developers have proposed methods for specifying and using semantics to support interoperability.
+To emphasize the community of people and projects, this web page lists some signficant documents they produced in roughly chronological order.
+The comments show the narrative thread that relates abd motivates them.

 By the 1970s, the developers of database and knowledge base systems recognized that standards for semantics are necessary for systems to process shared data correctly.
 The database community proposed a conceptual schema for representing the semantics of shared data.
 The diagram on the left of Figure 1 shows the mappings from the conceptual schema to the internal schemata of different databases and the external schemata of different applications.
 The diagram on the right shows the conceptual schema as the heart of an application system.
 It specifies the types, definitions, constraints, and relationships of the data stored in the databases and used by the application programs and the human interfaces.
 For the knowledge bases in artificial intelligence and the Semantic Web, an ontology specified in some version of logic contains equivalent information.